 The Latest Version of Valerus Delivers Enterprise Performance with Video Analytics, NVR Failover and More

-Valerus version 18.2, which has just been released, features an easy-to use and powerful user interface, helps you solve crime faster, resolve IT headaches and gain business intelligence.
+Valerus version 18.2, features an easy-to use and powerful user interface, helps you solve crime faster, resolve IT headaches and gain business intelligence.

 New to this release are features that include:

 Automated NVR failover alleviates concerns regarding loss of data in case of failures and strengthens the dependability of the recorded data.